CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 From within the target system's individual screen, create a new tag by entering a unique string, select an existing tag, or click the "x" on any tag to remove it from the system.

 ![](http://i.imgur.com/ygcH1Gn.png)

+The "Tags" field is available only to users with ROLE_ADMIN.
+Modifying tag assignment currently affects Benchmark exception application.

 **Assign Tags to Multiple Target Systems**